BARC Data Culture Summit

 Opening

-Carsten and Michael welcome you to the summit, outline the day ahead, and share insights on where Boehringer Ingelheim stands on its data culture journey; setting the stage for a day of learning and collaboration.
+Carsten and Harsha welcome you to the summit, outline the day ahead, and share insights on where Boehringer Ingelheim stands on its data culture journey; setting the stage for a day of learning and collaboration.

-Michael Schmelmer, Vice Chairman & Member of the Board of Managing Directors | Boehringer Ingelheim
+Harsha Deshmukh, Member of the Board of Managing Directors | Boehringer Ingelheim

 April 23, 09:45 – 10:15 am